svenhjol/Strange/docs/features/scrollkeepers.md

 If you hand in a quest of a lower tier than the scrollkeeper they will not gain any XP.
 You still receive quest rewards as normal.

+Quests from scrolls with a **high value** have a chance to increase scrollkeeper XP by a larger amount.
+Read more about scroll value on the [Scrolls]({{ site.baseurl }}/features/scrolls) page.

 ### Scrollkeeper death

 If your scrollkeeper is killed while you are undertaking a quest from a scroll sold by the dead scrollkeeper, it is no longer possible to complete it.
+You can abandon the quest by going to your inventory, clicking on the name of the quest and then "Quit".

-Remember, it might take considerable effort and loyalty to increase the level of your scrollkeeper by questing for them, so try and protect them from harm!
+Remember, it could take considerable effort and loyalty to increase the level of your scrollkeeper by completing quests for them, so try and protect them from harm!

 ### The raid